justingodden/mlops-made-easy/docs/01-containers/03-docker-custom-containers.md

 We'll make a better looking web application and learn some more Dockerfile commands along the way.

-The purpose of this tutorial is not to learn Python, I assume some prerequisite skills, so we won't go into too much detail for the following script.
+The purpose of this tutorial is not to learn Python, I assume some pre-requisite skills, so we won't go into too much detail for the following script.

 ### The App

 We're using [Streamlit](https://streamlit.io/), which is a great tool for Python devs to quickly make a nice looking GUI without knowing web development.
 We're also using the [Video Game Sales](https://www.kaggle.com/datasets/gregorut/videogamesales) dataset on Kaggle.

-We've created a nice stacked bar chart that shows us total sales per comany, broken up by region, with a nice interactive slider to select how many of the top comanpanies you want to view on the chart.
+We've created a nice stacked bar chart that shows us total sales per company, broken up by region, with a nice interactive slider to select how many of the top companies you want to view on the chart.

 We've also made a nice line chart of total global sales per year.